VertisanPRO/tracker/README.md

 This repository is made to track bugs and suggestions in Vertisan's Pterodactyl products

 > [!IMPORTANT]
-> Looking to submit an issue with Vertisan's Pterodactyl products?
+> Looking to submit an issue with WemX?
 >
-> Please refer to the right repository - [VertisanPRO/tracker](https://github.com/VertisanPRO/tracker)
+> Please refer to the right repository - [WemXPro/tracker](https://github.com/WemXPro/tracker)

 ## Quantum
 [![Quantum](/images/quantum.png)](https://sourcexchange.net/products/quantum)